leighleighleigh/saab-93NG-HPD-hacker/README.md

 - Very difficult to hand solder everything, especially the IC's, need to invest in solder paste.
 - Bypass mode worked briefly, but then "burnt out".
 The tracks are too thin.
 Oops.

-**Improvements to be Made**
+**Improvements to be made in the second revision**
-- Add 5V TO 3.3V LEVEL SHIFTING between UART IC (TTL) and CAN-BUS INTERFACES (CMOS).
+- [x] Add 5V TO 3.3V LEVEL SHIFTING between UART IC (TTL) and CAN-BUS INTERFACES (CMOS).
-- Add test points to check power supplies and UART IC connections.
+- [ ] Add test points to check power supplies and UART IC connections.
-- Add IC orientation dots on silkscreen.
+- [ ] Add IC orientation dots on silkscreen.
-- Increase track-widths between the two ICM<->SID connectors, as it can't handle the current load.
+- [x] Increase track-widths between the two ICM<->SID connectors, as it can't handle the current load.
-- Tie UART RESET pin HIGH.
+- [x] Tie UART RESET pin HIGH.
-- Add LED's to UART IC GPIO pins, for debugging and extra street cred.
+- [x] Add LED's to UART IC GPIO pins, for debugging and extra street cred.